You’re left with a half-empty can of Heinz baked beans, and you don’t want to eat the rest in the next couple of days.

 - Microwave.
 Once the big clump of beans starts to melt, microwave it in short (like 30 seconds) increments and flip it upside down often, so it defrosts more evenly.
 Remember to use the defrost option and add a bit of water when it’s starting to dry out.
 Cook the baked beans right after.

 - On the stove.
-Put the beans in a saucepan on low heat, and let them slowly thaw.
+Put the beans in a saucepan or a non-stick skillet on low heat, and let them slowly thaw.
 Flip and stir the dish often, so it doesn’t burn.
 Like with the microwave, add some water whenever needed and cook immediately after defrosting.

 All in all, I think that defrosting in the refrigerator is the best option because it’s the only hands-off one.
 You just put the whole thing in the fridge and let the temperature do its job.
 The only downside is that you need to plan ahead.